trufflesuite/trufflesuite.com/src/blog/preparing-for-the-merge-hear-from-our-truffle-engineers/index.md

 David on possible upgrades to the Ganache local Ethereum simulator:

-*“We' will need to add a few new block tags.
+*“We will need to add a few new block tags.
 We currently use ‘latest’, ‘earliest’ and ‘pending.’, Soon, we may add ‘safe’ ‘finalized’, and maybe ‘unsafe.’
-What those mean exactly is TBD).aybe a new block header field and the difficulty field's behavior will change.
+What those mean exactly is TBD).
+Maybe a new block header field and the difficulty field's behavior will change.
 Almost everything else will be internal changes mostly in the EVM layer.
-Some advanced users may care about some subtle changes to OPCODE behavior, but those users will be fewand far between.”*
+Some advanced users may care about some subtle changes to OPCODE behavior, but those users will be few and far between.”*

 ### How does the Merge affect Layer 2s?